Ovine rinderpest: Post mortem lesions

 The lesions are situated in the digestive tract.
 Quick post mortem examination will lead to the discovery of many haemorrhagic patches on the serous membranes, and intense pneumonia.
 A risk exists that it may conclude with enzootic pneumonia, inability to open the mouth, and problems with the oesophagus and different parts of the intestine.

-Erosions and inflammation are widespread on buccal mucosa.
-The same lesions are also present in pharynx, oesophagus, and on mucus-producing epithelia of the gut, from abomasum to rectum.
+Erosions and inflammation are widespread on the buccal mucosa.
+The same lesions are also present in the pharynx, oesophagus, and on mucus-producing epithelia of the gut, from abomasum to rectum.
 Zebra-striped lesions on coecum and colon are said to be typical in some cases.
-Rarely, also petechiae are on the rumen mucosa.
+Rarely, petechiae are also on the rumen mucosa.

 Microscopic lesions

-Microscopic study of both natural and experimental cases revealed congestion and edema of the lungs, while in other cases it revealed a network of fibrin infiltrated with neutrophils, the formation of syncytia and giant cells, and the presence of a pink-colored bacterial colony.
-There was infiltration of neutrophils and mononuclear cells within the alveoli, bronchioles, alveolar wall, and interstitium of the lung.
-Microscopic analysis also revealed that there was interstitial pneumonia followed by sloughing of the bronchial epithelium in the lungs and the prominence of type II pneumocytes.
+Microscopic study of both natural and experimental cases revealed congestion and edema of the lungs, while in other cases, it revealed a network of fibrin infiltrated with neutrophils, the formation of syncytia and giant cells, and the presence of a pink-colored bacterial colony.
+Infiltration of neutrophils and mononuclear cells was seen within the alveoli, bronchioles, alveolar wall, and interstitium of the lung.
+Microscopic analysis also revealed that interstitial pneumonia was followed by sloughing of the bronchial epithelium in the lungs and the prominence of type II pneumocytes.
 Numerous inflammatory cells were found in the submucosa and lamina propria of intestinal samples, and vacuolar degeneration and syncytial cells, which are microscopic features, were observed in hepatocytes of liver samples from goats.
 Periportal multifocal lymphocytic infiltrations were common in the liver parenchyma.

 Leptomeningitis and nonsuppurative encephalitis were visible in brain sections under a microscope, and these conditions were characterized by vascular congestion, hemorrhages in the parenchyma, perivascular cuffing with mild to moderate mononuclear cells (mostly lymphocytes and few macrophages), focal to diffuse microgliosis, neuronal degeneration, satellitosis, and neuronophagia.

-In summary Epithelial cells, alveolar macrophages, lungs, and hepatocytes all showed histopathological alterations, primarily infiltrations of inflammatory cells, syncytia, and presence of intranuclear and/or intracytoplasmic eosinophillic inclusions.
+In summary, epithelial cells, alveolar macrophages, lungs, and hepatocytes all showed histopathological alterations, primarily infiltrations of inflammatory cells, syncytia, and presence of intranuclear and/or intracytoplasmic eosinophillic inclusions.

 Diagnosis

 History and clinical signs enable a presumptive diagnosis to be made in endemic regions.
-The virus can be detected in acute cases from various swabs and blood samples, using PCR and ELISA.
+The virus can be detected in acute cases from various swabs and blood samples, using polymerase chain reaction and ELISA.
 Antibodies can also be detected by ELISA.